RedGalm/Asteroids/README.md

-Program developed and runned in the IntelliJ IDE.
+Program developed and run in the IntelliJ IDE.